svecosystem/formsnap/sites/docs/content/components/field.md

 For example, you may always want to render the [ValidationError](/docs/components/validation-error) component for every field.
 Instead of manually including it every time, you can create a wrapper `<CustomField />` component that includes it automatically.

-To maintain the type safety of the component, we'll need to use some generics, which eslint sometimes complains about, so if you see a yellow squiggly line, it's likely a false positive and you can ignore it.
+To maintain the type safety of the component, we'll need to use some generics, which eslint sometimes complains about, so if you see a warning, it's likely a false positive and you can ignore it.

 ```svelte title="CustomField.svelte"
 <script lang="ts" context="module">